 3. Be able to show up, meet deadlines, and not “flake out.”

 In other words, you need to be able to act like a professional.
 This includes:

 - Meeting deadlines, or at least notifying the client if you’re going to miss a deadline.

 - Being able to respond to emails within 24 hours.
-Ideally, you’ll respond to emails within 4-6 hours, unless those hours happen overnight or over a weekend or holiday.
+Ideally, you’ll respond to emails within 4-6 hours, unless those hours happen overnight, over a weekend, or a holiday.

 - Being able to hold appointments.

 Do these things seem so obvious and low bar that I shouldn’t even be mentioning them?
 Maybe… until you hear about all the freelancers who can’t meet these criteria.